lguerdan/lguerdan.github.io/_pages/about.md

 I am a Ph.D. student in the [Human--Computer Interaction Institute (HCII)](https://www.hcii.cmu.edu/) within the School of Computer Science at Carnegie Mellon University.
 I am fortunate to be advised by [Ken Holstein](https://kenholstein.myportfolio.com/) and [Steven Wu](https://zstevenwu.com/).

-**I develop methods for measuring the capabilities, risks, and limitations of AI systems.** I study statistical approaches for evaluating AI systems themselves, as well as frameworks for understanding the broader sociotechnical context in which AI systems operate and interact with humans.
+**I develop tools for measuring the capabilities, risks, and limitations of AI systems.** I study statistical approaches for evaluating AI systems themselves, as well as frameworks for understanding the broader sociotechnical context in which humans operate and interact with AI systems.
 My work bridges ideas from ML, Statistics, Human--Computer Interaction, and the Quantitative Social Sciences to advance an emerging interdisciplinary science of AI evaluation.

 My work is generously supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/), the [Center for Advancing Safety of Machine Intelligence](https://casmi.northwestern.edu/), and the [National Institute for Standards and Technology (NIST)](https://casmi.northwestern.edu/).